How to Catch a Fish? A Step by Step Guide

 Harpoon

 A Hawaiian sling is like a slingshot or an underwater bow and arrow because the spear and the device that moves it are separate.
-The difference between them is that the pole spear of a harpoon has the rubber loop fastened to the spear.
+The difference between them is that the pole spear of a harpoon has a rubber loop fastened to the spear.

 Modern speargun

-A speargun is a long-range underwater fishing tool used to impale fish or other marine life.
+A speargun is a long-range underwater fishing tool to impale fish or other marine life.
 Sport fishing and underwater target shooting both use spearguns.
 Pneumatic and elastic are the two fundamental types of spearguns available to you.

 Trident